We offer six types of services to students, a commitment to accessibility, and the maximum confidentiality possible. All services are free.

 Common individual counseling options include, but are not limited to:

 We see about 95 percent of our individual counseling clients for 1 to 7 sessions during an academic year.
-The frequency of multiple sessions is typically every 2 to 3 weeks.
-In order to avoid the need to create a waiting list for services, we are unable to provide weekly counseling (except in time-limited periods of acute crisis) or long-term counseling.
+The typical frequency of multiple sessions is every two weeks.
+In order to avoid the need to create a waiting list for services, we do not provide weekly counseling (except in time-limited periods of acute crisis) or long-term counseling.

 Both different-sex and same-sex couples are eligible for counseling when both individuals are enrolled Trinity students.